athul2346/athul2346/README.md

 # Introduction

-Hi there! 👋 I'm Athul , a R&D Engineer based in Kerala.
+Hi there! 👋 I'm Athul , a ML Engineer based in Kerala.
 I have a passion for AI/ML,Python,Django etc. This GitHub repository serves as a showcase of my work, projects, and contributions in the world of Artificial Intelligence and Machine Learning mainly.
 # About Me